-All Early Years staff assigned to a classroom are Paediatric first aid trained.
-The school Nurse keeps an up-to-date record.
+Early Years staff assigned to a classroom are Paediatric first aid trained.
+The Human Resources Department keeps an up-to-date record.
 All other staff have basic First Aid training.
 This means there is always a member of staff in the building with a first aid qualification as well as a on school visits.
 Further training for existing staff is revised annually and Paediatric First Aid training renewed every three years.

-First Aid equipment is available from the School Nurse's office at No 2 or in the medical room at No 69.
-There is a first aid box and bum bag located in the ground floor Nursery Acorns cloakroom and in the shed in the Early Years playground.
-When using the Adventure playground, the bum bag is taken.
-The school Nurse checks first aid boxes and bum bag monthly.
+First Aid equipment is available at school.
+There is a first aid box and carry bag located in the ground floor Nursery Acorns cloakroom and in the shed in the Early Years playground.
+When using the Adventure playground, the first aid supplies in the medical room are used.